vaa2114/capstone-project-2019/README.md

 diseases.
 Taken together, we believe these objectives would allow DSI students to translate data-science techniques from classroom to more applied settings and yield a demonstrable application that would be of value as they pursue employment opportunities, while creating a resource with significant public health utility.

-References 1.
+**References:** 1.
 National Emergency Medical Services Information System. https://nemsis.org/what-is-nemsis/
 2. Centers for Disease Control and Prevention, National Center for Health Statistics (2017) Underlying Cause of Death 1999-2016 on CDC WONDER Online Database. http://wonder.cdc.gov/ucd-icd10.html.
 3. https://nemsis.org/view-reports/public-reports/ems-data-cube/